JohanPlAr/connect-4/README.md

 1. Game turn logic issue when turn counter was used to calculate draw.

+- Solution - Game turn logic was changed so that the turn was set by calculating the objects in the GameArray.

 2. Game turn logic forced every new round to be started by player 1.

+- Solution - chooseColumn was changed to check the background color property of #p1-turn span instead of odd or even turns.

 3. The check winner algo had uneccessary combinations initially.

-- ##### Solved bugs

-  1. Game turn logic was changed so that the turn was set by calculating the objects in the GameArray.

-  2. The chooseColumn was changed to check the background color property of #p1-turn span instead of odd or even turns.

-  3. Check winner algo was reduced to cover only 5 options instead of previously 7.
+- Solution - Check winner algo was reduced to cover only 5 options instead of previously 7.

-  ***

-- ##### Unsolved bugs
+- #### Unsolved bugs
   - None.

 ---